ZakharovAndrew/yii2-shop/README.md

   - Filter products by attributes (color, size, price, etc.).
   - Flexible filter configuration for categories.

-### 3. **Order Management**
+- **📝 Order Management**
   - Create and manage orders.
   - Order statuses (new, processing, delivered, canceled, etc.).
   - Order history and change tracking.
   - Support for various delivery methods.

-### 4. **Shopping Cart and Checkout**
+- **🛒 Shopping Cart and Checkout**
   - Add products to the cart.
   - Edit the cart (change quantities, remove products).
   - Checkout with customer details.
   - Coupon and discount support *(planned for future updates)*.

-### 5. **User and Role Management**
+- **👤 User and Role Management**
   - User registration and authentication.
   - Role and permission management (admin, manager, customer).
   - User account with order history.

-### 6. **Search and SEO**
+- **🔍 Search and SEO**
   - Search products by name, description, and attributes.
   - SEO optimization: meta tags, human-readable URLs (slug).
   - Sitemap generation (sitemap.xml).

-### 7. **Multilingual Support**
+- **🌐 Multilingual Support**
   - Support for multiple languages in the store interface.

-### 8. **Analytics and Reports**
+- **📊 Analytics and Reports**
   - Sales reports.
   - Product popularity analysis.
   - Export data to CSV, Excel, and other formats.

-### 9. **Store Settings**
+- **⚙️ Store Settings**
   - Flexible configuration of core store parameters.
   - Email notification settings for customers and administrators.

 ## 🚀 Installation